camsoupa/needle-flow/README.md

 - In eclipse, choose File -> Import -> General -> Existing Project Into Workspace
 - Browse to and select needle-flow directory and select OK.
-- You should then see a needle-flow project in the "Projects" list.
+- You should then see a needle-flow project in the "Projects" list (it should be checked).
-- Do NOT select "Copy into Workspace".
-It should be left in the needle-flow directory.
+- Ensure "Copy into Workspace" below the Projects list is unchecked.

 ## CHECK FOLDER STRUCTURE